Meridies Holiday Lodge – Mudeford

 Meridies Holiday Lodge is situated on the popular Sandhills Holiday Park in Mudeford.
 It is available to let for short breaks for 11 months of the year (excluding February) – see availability below.

-Meridies Lodge is brand new in 2016. and it is available to let via Holiday Lettings.
+Meridies Lodge is available to let via Holiday Lettings.
 Read down to the bottom for a special offer for my blog readers.

 It is situated on plot 116 at the popular Sandhills Holiday Park, Avon Beach, Christchurch BH23 4AL.
 The park is directly on the seafront at Avon Beach.
 Some lodges have a sea view but this one is in a slightly shady, much more secluded location with no roads or footpaths alongside it.
 The decking is part sunny, part shady, so excellent for those who have young children or who like to stay out of the sun sometimes.
 There is a small glimpse of Christchurch harbour from the deck – both beach and harbour are a few minutes walk away.

-The lodge sleeps 6 people – it has one double room with walk in wardrobe and ensuite loo and shower, one twin bedroom and a sofa bed in the living room.
-Opposite the twin bedroom is a family bathroom with a bath
+The lodge sleeps 6 people – it has one double room with TV, walk in wardrobe and ensuite loo and shower, one twin bedroom and a double sofa bed in the living room.
+Opposite the twin bedroom is a family bathroom with a bath and second loo and shower.

 The kitchen is equipped to a very high standard including